 AirPods Not Connecting to Your iPhone

 If you cannot connect your AirPods to your iPhone, try setting them back to the battery case and waiting around 15 seconds.
 Take them out again, then try reconnecting.
-You’ll manually force the connection by the opening centre, tapping on the top-right corner of the Now Playing box (pictured below), and manually selecting your AirPods.
+You’ll manually force the connection by the opening center, and tapping on the top-right corner of the Now Playing box (pictured below).
+And manually selecting your AirPods.

 The problem could also be isolated to your iPhone.
 Try impairing Bluetooth by toggling Airplane Mode on and off again (access center, tap on the plane icon, wait a couple of seconds, then tap it again).
 If this still doesn’t run, restarting your iPhone may do the trick.